Collection Development Policy

 Ok, But How Do you Actually Select Zines?

-Zines are purchased from several independent zine distributors (distros) in the US, including Doris Press Distro, Brown Recluse Distro, and Pioneers Press.
+Zines are purchased from several independent zine distributors (distros) in the US, including Doris Press Distro, Stranger Danger Distro, and Pioneers Press.
 We have also purchased zines from individual authors through their Etsy shops and in person at zine fests and other events.
-Around 10% of the collection are locally produced zines, many of which have been donated by the authors.
+Around 30% of the collection are locally produced zines, many of which have been donated by the authors.

-Zines are selected by the Zine Librarians, Zine Library Interns, and other New Paltz students who make or read zines.
+Zines are selected by Librarians, Zine Library Interns, and other New Paltz students who make or read zines.
 Maybe you will help us choose zines!
-If you’d like to recommend a zine for purchase, please fill out this short form.
+If you’d like to recommend a zine for purchase, please reach out to us about it.

 Donating Your Zine

 Have you made a zine you’d like to donate to the collection?
 We’d love to have it!
-You can submit your zine by completing this form on our website, and either emailing us a printable PDF of your zine, or dropping off a print copy.
+You can submit your zine by completing this form on our website, and either emailing us a printable PDF of your zine, or contacting us to arrange drop-off of a print copy.
 The form is essential as it not only provides us with information about your zine, but also signifies your consent for us to include the zines in our collection.
 Please also review our guidelines below (“What kinds of zines don’t you collect?) to ensure that your zine is a good fit for our collection.

-All donated zines are cataloged so other library users can find them using the STL catalog or Discovery tools – when library users search for your name (or nom de plume) in our catalog, they’ll find your zine!
+All donated zines are cataloged so other library users can find them using the STL catalog or “Search Our Library” interface – when library users search for your name (or nom de zine) in our catalog, they’ll find your zine!

 What Kinds of Zines Don’t You Collect?